gvellut/airplay_audio_revert/README.md

 ## Purpose

 - Monitors system audio device changes.
-- Automatically reverts audio output to a preferred device when AirPlay connects.
+- Automatically reverts audio output to the previous device when AirPlay connects.
 - Includes a launcher and a helper for background monitoring.

 ## Build